omega8cc/boa/docs/FILES-SYMLINK.md

   deleted-site leftover store aside into the same archive and logs an incident.
 It **never deletes**.
-Only a store whose name has **neither a Drush alias nor a vhost** is archived — i.e. a genuinely deleted site — and even then not while some live site still reads it through its own link (left in place with an `[ALERT]` naming the link; the same guard as the task-time archive).
+Only a store whose name has **neither a Drush alias nor a vhost** is archived — i.e. a genuinely deleted site — and even then not while a share control file names it, nor while some registered site still reads it through its own link (left in place with an `[ALERT]` naming the file or the link; the same guard as the task-time archive).
 A merely **disabled** site keeps both its alias and its (placeholder) vhost, so it is treated as active and **left in place** — its files stay live for a later re-enable.
 A partial/broken state (only one of alias/vhost present) is reported